Cell Tower Lease Rates and Valuation

 Steel in the Air has helped over 3,000 clients nationwide with cell tower lease negotiations, buyout offers and asset management.
-We provide valuation and brokerage services using comprehensive, timely data and in full consideration of all fixed and variable factors that might influence the value of your wireless lease.
+We provide cell tower lease valuation and brokerage services using comprehensive, timely data and in full consideration of all fixed and variable factors that might influence your cell tower lease value of your wireless lease.
 We are a reputable company with a proven track record of satisfied clients - and we plan on keeping it that way.
 For any type of wireless asset valuation - from proposed leases to lease expirations or buyouts, we are your trusted source.

 Here's what we can do for you:

-Review the Lease – We will evaluate the terms and language of the cell site lease, answer any questions you might have, and explain the real-world effects it will have on you in the short and long term.
+Review the Lease – We will conduct a thorough cell tower lease appraisal.
+The process begins when we evaluate the terms and language of the cell site lease, answer any questions you might have, and explain the real-world effects it will have on you in the short and long term.

 Explain Industry Dynamics – We will analyze current market dynamics, specifically involving the company who has approached you, to determine how valuable your unique property is relative to other viable options.
 We will also assess the probability of future expansions to your lease and the likelihood that the lease will be extended past the original terms vs. the possible risk of termination due to mergers, acquisitions, FCC regulations and/or technological innovations.

 Provide Fair Market Valuation – Using our proprietary cell tower lease rates database, we will determine what the fair market value of your lease is (and what the expected value will be in the future).
 We will recommend rent, escalation and revenue sharing (if applicable) amounts taking into consideration the net present value and future trends.

 Recommend a Strategy – We will advise you on how to favorably position yourself, should you decide to sell.
 We can also assist you with and/or broker the transaction for you.